 Avoid gathering in the lobby, open spaces, and break rooms

 Thank you for helping us make Esquire offices safe and secure environments.

-If our office in your city hasn’t reopened yet, or if you don’t feel comfortable attending a deposition in person at this time, our remote deposition services are still available to you.
+If you don’t feel comfortable attending a deposition in person at this time, our remote deposition services are still available to you.
 Our remote capabilities have consistently proven successful, with 97% of attorneys surveyed expressing a willingness to use our online court reporting services again.

 “It’s been easy to schedule remote depositions, and the staff is very helpful.”

 - Liz Sanchez, Corporate Staff, Teachers Retirement Systems of the City of NY

 “Everything went smoothly.
 After doing 10+ remote depositions over the last two months, I wish never to go back to in-person depositions.”

 “I’m very satisfied with all aspects of Esquire’s remote deposition services.”

 - Matthew S. Nasser, Attorney, GEICO